Coyote magazine - Authors

 Zara Lavchyan

-Zara is a youth trainer with a youth worker background rooted in open youth.
-In Armenia she has worked both for governmental youth bodies and national NGOs, widely promoting youth participation at all levels, community development, intercultural sensitivity and culture of peace.
-She is member of the Trainers’ Pool of the Council of Europe Youth Department, and also works extensively in the EECA region.
-Zara has carried out the mapping research of European citizenship Education actors and has been in the organising team for the European Citizenship Education thematic seminars of the partnership.
-Currently she works in KASA Swiss Humanitarian Foundation, coordinating the E-learning programmes and advising on its educational interventions.
+Zara is a trainer working with adolescents, youth, adults, teachers, trainers, policy makers with a youth worker background rooted in open youth work.
+In Armenia she has worked both for governmental bodies and civil society, widely promoting youth work, youth participation at all levels, community development, non-formal education, intercultural sensitivity and dialogue.
+She is member of the Trainers’ Pool of the Council of Europe Youth Department and the Innovative Educational Solutions' Laboratory NGO.
+Zara currently works in KASA Swiss Humanitarian Foundation, as a head of educational programmes, supporting teams and advising on their educational concepts and interventions.

 Articles: